MdJafirAshraf/Simple-Text-Classification-using-LSTM/README.md

 ## Getting Started

-We create model for breast cancer prediction model using convolutional neural network.
+We create model for simple text classification using LSTM.
 It is type of deep learning networks.
-It is used for classification, segmentation and image processing problems.
-In this neural network, extract the features from input layer and perform mathematical convolutional operation.
+It is variation of reccurent neural network.
+In this neural network, has feedback connections.
 <br><br>

 ### Output preview